 *need approx. 20L for 2-3 deer skins

 The pickle bath needs to stay at a pH lower than 3 while the skins are soaking.
-The closer to neutral that the solution gets, the more chances for bacterial growth which will affect the quality of your finished hide.
-We purchased an at-home pH tester kit from our local hardware store (used to test soil pH).
+The closer to neutral that the solution gets, the more chances for bacterial growth, which will affect the quality of your finished hide.
+We purchased an at-home pH tester kit.

 The skins need to soak in the pickle solution for between 2-5 days, depending on their size and thickness.
 For an average size deer hide, you want to leave it in the solution for approx. 3 days.